 How Are You Watering?

-Leaves can turn yellow on the bottom of tomato plants if the plant is not receiving adequate water.
+Leaves can turn yellow on the bottom of the tomato plant if the plant is not receiving adequate water.
 Tomatoes need watering the most after transplanting into the garden, or when they are very young seedlings.

 Tomatoes also need watering during very hot temperatures, especially if the plants are bearing fruit.
 Usually one good, deep watering a day will suffice in hot temperatures or when bearing fruit.

 Also tomato leaves can yellow at the bottom due to over watering.
 Sometimes this can not be helped due to Mother Nature.
 This is why it is important to have well-draining soil, and to use a good mulch around the plants.
-Using compost, or perlite, in your garden soil will help if drainage is an issue.
+Using compost, or a transplant mix, in your garden soil will help if drainage is an issue.

 Check The Soil For Lack Of Nitrogen

 You may need to also check your soil for a lack of nitrogen.
 Nitrogen will give a plant (everything from grass to vegetable plants) its dark green color, and good growth.
-A lack of nitrogen in the soil can cause the tomato leaves to yellow as well.
+A lack of nitrogen in the soil can cause the yellow leaves on tomatoes as well.
 Test your soil to check for nitrogen levels and other nutrients.
-Be careful though, do not add too much nitrogen, this can actually “burn” the plant.
+Be careful though, do not add too much nitrogen, this can actually "burn" the plant.
 Higher nitrogen levels can also cause your tomato plants to become beautiful and bushy, but bear no fruit.

 Is It A Disease or Pest?